Salaries & JobsUpdated March 2026

 Share:XFLRWE

 Hattiesburg, MS is smaller city where a budget-conscious community where affordable living draws families from pricier metro areas.
 That economic DNA directly affects what you'll pay for teacher salary, which runs slightly cheaper here than in the typical American city — about 12% below average.
-With a median household income of $34K and a local market shaped by a price-competitive market where providers work harder for each customer, the pricing picture here is more nuanced than a single number suggests.
+With a median household income of $34K and a local market shaped by a price-competitive market where local businesses work harder for each customer, the pricing picture here is more nuanced than a single number suggests.

 Average Annual Salary Range